 David Blackwell PhD

-David W. Blackwell, Ph.D., became provost at the University of Kentucky on January 8, 2018.
-He serves as the chief academic officer and oversees efforts related to several pressing issues facing the University of Kentucky.
+David W. Blackwell, Ph.D., served as provost at the University of Kentucky from 2018 - 2021.
+He served as the chief academic officer and oversees efforts related to several pressing issues facing the University of Kentucky.

 Among others, these include: